arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.opta-analog-expansion-plc-ide/content.md

 ### Conclusion

-In this tutorial, you have learned how to use an Opta™ Analog Expansion by demonstrating the use of each product features.
+In this tutorial, you have learned how to use an Opta™ Analog Expansion with the PLC IDE by demonstrating the use of each product features.

 As you can see, the configuration process is straightforward, and the results are as expected.
 This serves as an excellent starting point for adapting the techniques covered here to develop your professional solutions.